AI-Phil/langflow-local/README.md

 * This is a general-purpose guide, provided under the [MIT License](LICENSE.md).
 You should take this as an instructive starting point for your own implementation.
+* These instructions have been written for purposes of local development and demonstration, and are *not* intended for direct use in a production environment.

 ## Pre-Requisites